mojaloop/mojaloop-business-docs/vuepress/docs/guides/tech_ops_introduction.md

 The following procedures need to be in place:

-- **Incident management**: Managing incidents that have been reported to the Technical Operations team or that reached the team via alerts or monitoring activities.
+- [**Incident management**](incident_management.md): Managing incidents that have been reported to the Technical Operations team or that reached the team via alerts or monitoring activities.

-- **Problem management**: Getting to the root cause of incidents or the potential causes of incidents, and instigating actions to improve or correct the situation at once.
+- [**Problem management**](problem_management.md): Getting to the root cause of incidents or the potential causes of incidents, and instigating actions to improve or correct the situation at once.

-- **Change management**: Controlling the lifecycle of all changes, enabling changes to be made with minimum disruption to IT services.
+- [**Change management**](change_management.md): Controlling the lifecycle of all changes, enabling changes to be made with minimum disruption to IT services.

-- **Release management**: Managing, planning, scheduling, and controlling a software change through deployment and testing across various environments.
+- [**Release management**](release_management.md): Managing, planning, scheduling, and controllin a software change through deployment and testing across various environments.

-- **Defect triage**: Ensuring that all the bugs identified in the client’s Production environment are captured, evaluated, prioritized, and submitted to the Service Desk.
+- [**Defect triage**](defect_triage.md): Ensuring that all the bugs identified in the client’s Production environment are captured, evaluated, prioritized, and submitted to the Service Desk.

 A quick overview of the environments managed by the Hub Operator is provided below: